-CADD 1372 CAD/Graphic Processes (3) (Last year's course prefix/number CAD 134)
+CADD 1372 CAD/Graphic Processes (3)

 Equipment, media and processes used to print, plot and reproduce multiple copies of technical drawings and art are studied.
 Topics include preparing drawings to be offset printed in multiple colors; techniques of shading and varying line weights for laser printers; sizing and inserting art into files created by word processors.
 Laboratory fee.
 (2 Lec., 4 Lab.)